IBIResearch/EasyAxisOrientationEstimation/README.md

 ### Non-interactive Pluto Notebooks

 The quickest way to get started is to explore the non-interactive snapshot of the notebook by opening the `orientationEstimation.html` in a browser, which illustrates the complete evaluation pipeline of the project.
 Note that the outputs of the notebooks are provided within this repository.
-They are described in more detail.
+They are described in more detail in the [Output](Output) section.

 ### Using Pluto Notebooks